FeatureBaseDB/java-pilosa/README.md

 // Create a Database object
 Database mydb = Database.withName("mydb");

-// Make sure the database exists on the server client.ensureDatabase(mydb);
+// Make sure the index exists on the server client.ensureDatabase(mydb);

 // Create a Frame object